 Please email with any questions or ideas – we would love to hear from you.

-For those of you that are new to Snowlife, Jesse is the chef… he is professional and passionate about his food… you have to experience the pleasure to believe it.
+For those of you that are new to Snowlife, we are professional and passionate about our food… you have to experience the pleasure to believe it.

 Afternoon Tea Cakes

 One of our most asked about recipes.
 Simply mix all these ingredients together and marinate overnight for a delicious pre-dinner-apero accompaniment.

 1 Tin of black olives

 1 Bay leaf

 1 fresh red chilli